Derived categories of coherent sheaves: Stability conditions and threefold flops

 where the isomorphism $N^1(Y/X)\to N^1(W/X)$ is induced by the codimension one isomorphism $g^{-1}\circ f\colon Y\dashrightarrow W$.
 One can show that the closure of the inverse image $\Phi^{-1}(U(W/X))$ intersects the closure of $U(Y/X)$ along a real codimension $d$ component of the boundary.

-It is well known that the general hyperplane section of $f\colon Y\to X$ is the minimal resolution of some Kleinian ADE surface singularity.
-Furthermore the abelian group $N_1(Y/X)$ can be identified with the root lattice of the corresponding simple Lie algebra.
+It is well known that the general hyperplane section of $f\colon Y\to X$ is the minimal resolution of some Kleinian ADE surface singularity.\footnote{Note added in 2019.
+In fact this is not generally true and should be added as an assumption in Theorem \ref{tda}.
+Compare \cite[Section 3]{Toda}.
+For a description of the space of stability conditions when this condition fails see Y. Hirano and M. Wemyss, `Stability conditions for 3-fold flops', arXiv:1907:09742.} Furthermore the abelian group $N_1(Y/X)$ can be identified with the root lattice of the corresponding simple Lie algebra.
 Let $\Lambda\subset N_1(Y/X)$ be the set of roots.

 \begin{thm}[Toda, \cite{Toda}] The map restricted to the connected component of $\Stab(Y/X)$ containing $U(Y/X)$ is a covering map of the hyperplane complement

 For each smooth birational model $W\to X$ and each Fourier-Mukai equivalence